Restaurant Expenses: How to Manage the 6 Leading Costs

 - Comparison shopping

-- Adjusting your menu to include dishes that utilize many of the same ingredients
+- Adjusting your menu to include dishes that use many of the same ingredients

 - Not overstocking items